Grilling Academy

 Expert Tips for Perfect Flattop Chicken

-Elevate your flattop chicken with these pointers:
+Level up your flattop game with these hacks:

-- Marinate for Flavor: Ahead of time, soak chicken in olive oil, lemon juice, garlic, and herbs for 30 minutes.
+- Marinate for Flavor: Ahead of time, soak that chicken in olive oil, lemon juice, garlic, and herbs for 30 minutes.

 Common Mistakes to Avoid